 The PV panels are installed in south facing rows on your land.
 Inverters take the DC power generated by the PV panels and convert this to AC power – the standard form of electricity for the National Grid.
 The power is then stepped up to the required voltage and distributed to the grid.
 A generation meter records the amount of electricity generated and supplied to the grid.
 The owner of the facility is then paid for the power generated.
-In return for leasing land, the landowner shares in this revenue through a regular rental income.
+In return for leasing land, the landowner shares in this revenue through a regular and attractive rental income.
 This amount is established at the outset of our agreement via a long-term lease and protected from inflation for 25 years.

 The financial risks are minimal for the landowner.
 Our relationship operates as a straight-forward land rental agreement, bound by a contractual lease.
 The solar plant is set up as a separate company with its own legal identity, thereby ensuring it remains separate and distinct from any potential financial liabilities of JBM.
-Your rental agreement is with the individual solar project company; with a guaranteed revenue stream from the UK government for energy generated, and a predictable level of energy generation, the operational risks for this company is low.
+Your rental agreement is with the individual solar project company; with a predictable level of energy generation, the operational risks for this company is low.
 A fund is set aside in the final years of the lease to ensure money is available for the decommissioning and reinstatement of your land.

-While it is likely that any government support will only extend to 20 years, the lifespan of PV panels is significantly longer.
+While it is likely that any government subsidy support will only extend to a maximum of 20 years, the lifespan of PV panels is significantly longer.
 If left in place, the installation would be expected to generate electricity for at least 10 more years.
-While we no longer receive subsidy support beyond 20 years, we still receive income from exporting power back to the grid.
-For this reason, our standard lease is a minimum of 25 years.
+For this reason, our standard lease term is 30 years.
 We typically seek an option to extend this for another five years (subject to a new planning application), although this extension is at the landowner’s discretion.

-Once contacted by the landowner, JBM carries out an initial desktop feasibility assessment.
-Before visiting the site, we can establish its suitability based on a number of different factors such as flood risk, shading, visual impact and topography to name just a few.
+Once contacted by a landowner, JBM carries out an initial desktop feasibility assessment.
+Before visiting the site, we can establish its suitability based on a number of different factors such as flood risk, shading, visual impact and topography.
 Once we establish basic suitability, we visit the site to consider it in more detail.
 With the landowner’s authority, we also begin the process of establishing whether it is possible to connect the site to the grid.
 JBM carries out all this work at its own risk, with zero cost to the landowner.

-The basic lease we require is for 25 years, with no break provision.
-Depending on the size of the installation, this could be a multi-million euro investment.
-In order to recoup that investment and to generate a sufficient return, we require the full term for generation of electricity.
+The basic lease we require is for 30 years.
+In order to recoup the capital investment and to generate sufficient financial return, we require the full term for generation of electricity.
 It is therefore important that as landowner, you are comfortable with the long-term nature of our agreement.

 Yes.
-An application must be made to the Distribution System Operator (ESB) for approval prior to carrying out the installation – JBM manages this from start to finish.
+An application must be made to the Network Operator for approval prior to carrying out the installation – JBM manages this from start to finish.
 We typically run this process in parallel with preparation of the planning application.

 This depends on the size of the installation.
 For large, multi-megawatt installations, a typical build process takes at least three months.